leoxiang66/functional-data-structure/fds/src/pages/fds-purs/mbst.md

 ## What is an MTree?

-An MTree is a type of binary tree where each node carries an additional piece of information: the maximum value found in that subtree.
+An MTree is a type of binary tree where each node carries an additional piece of information: the maximum value found in that tree.
 This includes the node's value itself and all values in its left and right child subtrees.

 ```purescript
 data MTree a